bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-service.rst

 Parameters:
   - ``windowsServiceName`` is always optional and set by default to **Axon.ivy Engine**.
-  - ``username`` is optional and defines under which user the windows service should run
+  - ``username`` is optional and defines under which user the windows service should run.
   - ``password`` is mandatory if ``username`` is set and defines the password for the given user.

 ..
 Note::